-- Federal, state, and local policies, including TANF and its implementing guidance; - Evidence-based workforce development practices and viable career pathways; and - Local workforce development programs, services and related resources.
+- Federal, state, and local policies, including TANF and its implementing guidance; - Evidence-based workforce development practices and viable career pathways; and - Local workforce development programs, services and related resources. - Pennsylvania's Combined State Plan for WIOA

-2. COVID-19 AND RESPONSE PLANNING
+2. HEALTH AND SAFETY PLANNING

 PARTNER4WORK is committed to ensuring programs are equipped and prepared to operate safely.
-In delivering the services required by this STATEMENT OF WORK, SUBRECIPIENT must follow all federal, state, and local regulations regarding health and safety, including but not limited to the Centers for Disease Control (CDC), the Pennsylvania Department of Health, and the Allegheny County Health Department.
-SUBRECIPIENT must establish and maintain a plan to address all operational and programmatic considerations related to COVID-19 or other outbreaks and emergencies, including providing adequate protective equipment and other preventative measures, having a plan for swift action for containment or mitigation, social distancing and limitations on large gatherings, specific protections for vulnerable populations, and any other considerations defined by federal, state, and local regulations and PARTNER4WORK.
+In delivering EARN and Work Ready services, the selected provider must follow all federal, state, and local regulations regarding health and safety, including but not limited to the Centers for Disease Control (CDC), the Pennsylvania Department of Health, and the Allegheny County Health Department.
+Provider must establish and maintain a plan to address all operational and programmatic considerations related to COVID-19 or other outbreaks and emergencies, including providing adequate protective equipment and other preventative measures, having a plan for swift action for containment or mitigation, social distancing and limitations on large gatherings, specific protections for vulnerable populations, and any other considerations defined federal, state, and local regulations and Partner4Work.